 Christianity Today Jan.
 1983

 There was a time I felt it necessary to hide this article behind password protection as it contains things which some might assume to be of a personal nature.
-No longer do those reasons apply.
+As of March, no longer do those reasons apply.
 This is one of my favorite compositions.
 I’ve been told by some who have read it that portions were helpful to them.
 For these reasons I wish it hidden no longer.

 We stop and ask ourselves those critical questions which we believe we must have answered in the affirmative before we will go Dancing in the Minefields.
 The answers, if entirely honest, will always be insufficient.
 We will never start the music; never take hand with a dance partner.